AzimovIz/WP_Linux/README.md

 ## Usage

-1. Run `editor`, build a layer stack (Image / Gif / Xray), and save it as a project folder.
+1. Run `editor`, build a layer stack (Image / Gif / Xray / Parallax), and save it as a project folder.
 2. Make sure `render-server` is running (the install script sets it up as a background service; from a source build, run it by hand).
 3. Right-click the desktop -> **Configure Desktop and Wallpaper** (or